9 Benefits of HRCI Certification That You Should Know

-To qualify for the mid-level professional exam, you must either have a bachelor’s degree, a master’s degree, or at least 4 years working in an HR professional position plus a high school diploma.
+To qualify for the mid-level professional exam, you must either have a bachelor’s degree, a master’s degree, or at least 4 years of working in an HR professional position plus a high school diploma.

 Additional experience needed for this certification if you have a bachelor’s degree is two years in the HR field.
-For a master’s you need one-year of working experience to qualify for the professional exam.
+For a master’s you need one year of working experience to qualify for the professional exam.

 To qualify for an associate’s exam, you only need to have a high school diploma.